Mahdi-Roozbahani/CS46417641-spring2024/content/docs/grading/project-breakdown.md

 - What are its characteristics (e.g. number of features, # of records, temporal or not, etc.)
 - Why do you think your approach can effectively solve your problem?
 - What is new in your approach?
+- Effective visualizations?
+(Are they relevant?
+Do they help you better understand the project’s approaches and ideas?)
 **Were the experiments, results, and conclusion satisfactory?**
 - How did you evaluate your approach?
 - What are the results?
+- Why do you think your results are satifactory?
+If not, what are the limitations?
+What is work that could be done to improve results?
 - How do you compare your method to other methods?
+- Effective visualizations?
+(Are they relevant?
+Do they help you better understand the project’s approaches and ideas?)
 **How was the presentation in general?**
 - Finished on time?
 - Effective visualizations?
 (Are they relevant?
 Do they help you better understand the project’s approaches and ideas?)